jamiegcan/a-place-for-salvador-allende/README.md

 * `country` [str]
   * The country where the place is located, specified either by <http://www.abacq.org/calle/> or OpenStreetMap.
 * `locale_1` [str]
-  * The topmost geographical unit of the country, for example a Chilean region, Canadian province, or French overseas department (Réunion, French Guiana).
+  * The topmost geographical unit of the country, for example a Chilean region, a Canadian province or territory, or a French overseas department (Réunion, French Guiana).
 This is the only locale column that is always populated.
 * `locale_2` [str, optional]
   * The second topmost geographical unit of the country, used for distinguishing between places within the same country and for getting more specific within `locale_1`.
 * `locale_3` [str, optional]